Data communication: Applications and history

 Transmitting analog signals digitally allows for greater signal processing capability.
 The ability to process a communications signal means that errors caused by random processes can be detected and corrected.
 Digital signals can also be sampled instead of continuously monitored.
 The multiplexing of multiple digital signals is much simpler compared to the multiplexing of analog signals.
 Because of all these advantages, because of the vast demand to transmit computer data and the ability of digital communications to do so and because recent advances in wideband communication channels and solid-state electronics have allowed engineers to realize these advantages fully, digital communications have grown quickly.

 The digital revolution has also resulted in many digital telecommunication applications where the principles of data transmission are applied.
 Examples include second-generation (1991) and later cellular telephony, video conferencing, digital TV (1998), digital radio (1999), and telemetry.

 Data transmission, digital transmission or digital communications is the transfer of data over a point-to-point or point-to-multipoint communication channel.
 Examples of such channels include copper wires, optical fibers, wireless communication channels, storage media and computer buses.
-The data are represented as an electromagnetic signal, such as an electrical voltage, radiowave, microwave, or infrared light.
+The data are represented as an electromagnetic signal, such as an electrical voltage, radio wave, microwave, or infrared light.

 While analog transmission is the transfer of a continuously varying analog signal over an analog channel, digital communication is the transfer of discrete messages over a digital or an analog channel.
-The messages are either represented by a sequence of pulses by means of a line code (baseband transmission), or by a limited set of continuously varying wave forms (passband transmission), using a digital modulation method.
+The messages are either represented by a sequence of pulses by means of a line code (baseband transmission), or by a limited set of continuously varying waveforms (passband transmission), using a digital modulation method.
 The passband modulation and corresponding demodulation (also known as detection) is carried out by modem equipment.
 According to the most common definition of a digital signal, both baseband and passband signals representing bit-streams are considered as digital transmission, while an alternative definition only considers the baseband signal as digital, and passband transmission of digital data as a form of digital-to-analog conversion.

-Data transmitted may be digital messages originating from a data source, for example a computer or a keyboard.
-It may also be an analog signal such as a phone call or a video signal, digitized into a bit-stream for example using pulse-code modulation (PCM) or more advanced source coding (analog-to-digital conversion and data compression) schemes.
+Data transmitted may be digital messages originating from a data source, for example, a computer or a keyboard.
+It may also be an analog signal, such as a phone call or a video signal, digitized into a bit-stream for example using pulse-code modulation (PCM) or more advanced source coding (analog-to-digital conversion and data compression) schemes.
 This source coding and decoding is carried out by codec equipment.